chef-boneyard/httpd/README.md

 The HTTPD Cookbook is a Library Cookbook that provides resource primitives for use in recipes.
 It is designed to be an example to reference for creating highly re-usable cross platform cookbooks.

+# DEPRECATED

+This cookbook has been deprecated in favor of the traditional apache2 cookbook

 ## Scope

 This cookbook is concerned with [The Apache HTTP Server](http://httpd.apache.org/), particularly those shipped with F/OSS Unix and Linux distributions.
 It does not address other httpd server implementations like Lighttpd, Nginx, or IIS.